Marian Tuluceanu, 7 Dan Sterian Tuluceanu, 7 Dan

 In January 1990, the new Romanian government recognized the Federation of Martial Arts, the first legal organization including all existing styles of martial arts.
 Sterian was one of the vice presidents representing Sensei Dan Stuparu's new Romanian Traditional Shotokan Karate Association.
 Sterian and Marian participated in international competitions as members of the Romanian National Karate Team.
 Sterian traveled and trained with top professionals in Romania, Switzerland, Canada, and Japan, In 1993, the brothers lived in Canada where they trained at the Club d'elite de Karate Montreal-Concordia with Sensei Chan Chau-Tran and Sensei Yutaka Katsumata.
 Marian returned to Romania, and in 1996, Sterian moved to the United States.

-During Sterian's travels, Marian founded the "Meikyo Club" in his hometown, Galati, Romania.
+Marian Tuluceanu founded the "Meikyo Club" in his hometown, Galati, Romania in 1990.
 Marian's students continued the tradition in the Romanian National Karate team winning many medals at European and World championships.
 Marian has trained with top professionals in Romania, Canada and the USA.
 After he joined Sterian in the United States in 1999, they opened the first Fudokan dojo in Virginia.
 In 2002, Marian and his team won first place in men's team kumite at the AAKF Traditional Karate National Championship.
-He actively studies and trains with various forms of the martial arts and self-defense applications.
+He also is a black belt in Aikido and actively practices.